adamjstevenson/oauth-stripe-connect-php/README.md

 # A simple Stripe Connect PHP demo app

 This is a simple Stripe Connect application written in PHP.
 At this point it doesn't do a whole lot, and the intention is primarily to provide a general example to help you get up and running with [Stripe Connect](https://stripe.com/docs/connect).
-You can find a running demo of this application here: http://159.203.237.86/oauth-stripe-connect-php/.
+You can find a running demo of this application running at
+[https://connect.fff.red/](https://connect.fff.red/).
 This example uses test credentials, so this platform will only be able to access test data when you connect your account.

 ## Some important things you should know right off the bat